 Field-hunting tip

-Look in bauxite deposits and secondary weathering zones country — that is the host setting where bayerite typically forms.
+Look in bauxite deposits and secondary weathering zones country, the host setting where bayerite typically forms.
 If you start seeing gibbsite, boehmite, hematite in float, you are in the right ground.
 Field specimens usually show a platy crystals, fine-grained aggregates habit, so train your eye for that shape before scanning the outcrop.